SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 You need to have the following to follow this guide:

 - An Android smartphone with
-    - ARMv8 or above architecture *
+    - ARMv8 or x86 architecture *
     - Android 8 or later *
     - ≥1GB storage space